luffy1996/Param-Ishan/README.md

 $module unload (name)

 ###NOTE
 1)In case you want to use GPU, you have to do a GPU login.
 Login takes place in a simple loop of CPU -> GPU -> MIC.
 Suppose you get a MIC login , you need to exit it.
 The next time you login , you will have a CPU login .
-In this manner the login works.
+In this manner the login works. <br />
-2)In case you get stuck up after MIC login, stop(CTRL + C) it and try once more.
+2)In case you get stuck up after MIC login, stop(CTRL + C) it and try once more.<br />